rlazarini/mask-form/readme.md

 A mask to input[mask] fields;

+PS: The Readme document is not up to date.

 ## Using Mask Form you can:
   - Using default mask rules;
   - Create your own masks;